prismv/DB48X-on-DM42/doc/calc-help/constants.md

     12 SIG  UsMC12='→NUM(CONVERT(ROUND(UBASE(ⒸUrMC12*ⒸMC12);-2);1_kg/mol))'  UrMC12='ⒸUrMu'
 ```

-#### Are Electron relative atomic mass
+#### Are constant

-The experimental value of the electron relative atomic mass is an
+Electron relative atomic mass.
+The experimental value of the electron
-important constant (usually noted as `Ar(e))`) which is needed to
+relative atomic mass is an important constant (usually noted as
-calculate the unit mass value `u`.
-According to COTATA2022, it is
+`Ar(e))`) which is needed to calculate the unit mass value `u`.
-a dimensionless value measured as:
+According to COTATA2022, it is a dimensionless value measured as:
 ```rpl
     12 SIG Are=5.485799090441E-4
 ```